-Cross Flatts parkrun granted Community Reward Scheme funding for new gazebo
+Cross Flatts parkrun granted Community Reward Scheme funding

 A new gazebo will be built at Cross Flatts park after parkrun organisers were granted £2,000 through Leeds Building Society’s Community Reward Scheme.

 The initiative, launched in partnership with parkrun, supports participants of parkrun events with projects that make a long-term, positive community difference.

 Cross Flatts parkrun, founded by Mark Hodgkinson, has been operating in the park since 2013 and now welcomes 150 participants every Saturday morning.